ReverseThatApp/ReverseThatApp.github.io/_posts/2025-10-23-8ksec-droidpass-untimate-password-vault-challenge.md

 	ida_struct.set_member_cmt(ida_struct.get_member(struc, 129400), '''Null''', True)
     ...
 ```

-If IDA complains on `ida_struct` (IDA 9), a lightweight shim lets the Blutter-produced script run without major edits:
+If you are using IDA 9, there may be compatibility issues because `ida_struct` APIs changed.
+I wrote a lightweight shim lets the Blutter-produced script run without major edits:

 ```python
 # ---- ida_struct compatibility shim for IDA 9+ ----